 One day a geneticist we had visited called back to let us know she may have some answers for us.
 She told us about a syndrome called Bardet-Biedl Syndrome that caused a myriad of health issues, and, most heartbreaking to us, it caused blindness.
-As we scoured the internet for more information my husband and I both felt an overwhelming darkness overcome us, because we knew this was it.
+As we scoured the internet for more information, Dave and I both felt an overwhelming darkness overcome us, because deep down, we knew this was it.

 So we had Lucy tested.
 This was back during the time of visiting teachers in our church…(we are assigned to look out for others in our congregation, they have since renamed this “ministering” and you can find out more about it HERE), and I had a particularly attentive visiting teacher named Camille who had become my friend.

 A few days after we got the results back that Lucy did, indeed, have this syndrome, Camille happened to pull me aside at church to ask how things were going.
 Dave and I had been carrying around our feelings under wraps, pushing them down, holding our breath, hoping some way, some how, this was not something we were going to have to deal with.

 But when Camille asked, I felt so grateful to have someone to share our burden.

 The next morning, as I was wallowing in worries, there was a knock at my front door.
 It was Camille with a tray filled with dinner for our family.

 I can’t remember what she made, or what happened after that, but that moment is still with me close to fourteen years later.

 Camille was an angel I will never forget.
 And she didn’t have to do anything overly dramatic, she just showed up.

 And I will remember and hold a spot for her in my heart forever.

 And thinking about angels always reminds me of this painting by Brian Kershisnik: